 Let's get to the nuts and bolts of the assignment.
-As we have already established, you will be building an encrypted twitter system.
+As we have already established, you will be building an encrypted Facebook system.
 But wait, good news!
 Most of this has already been done for you.
-If you haven't already, you'll want to download the GreaseMonkey script CS255 from the course website and peruse it.
+If you haven't already, you'll want to download the GreaseMonkey script cs255.user.js from the course website and peruse it.
 If you look through it, you'll see there are five functions that you are responsible for completing: Encrypt, Decrypt, GenerateKey, SaveKeys, and LoadKeys.
 These are in the very first section of the code and it should be clear to see what to do with each one.

-We will be doing more than basic encryption and decryption for one twitter account, though.
-In addition to this basic functionality, you will need the notion of groups.
-Have you ever wished you could have separate facebook accounts for your friends and family?
-We will create just that sort of notion in twitter here.
-You will be able to create multiple groups, and assign each person following your tweets to a group.
-You will have a separate secret key for each group, so that people in one particular group cannot see tweets meant for another.
+We will be doing more than basic encryption and decryption for one Facebook account, though.
+In addition to this basic functionality, you will need the use groups.
+You must create multiple Facebook groups, and assign each person to a group.
+You will have a separate secret key for each group, so that people in one particular group cannot see messages meant for another.
 Thus, you can update your family with "studying so hard omg lol omg lol" and your friends with "keg to finish, come now" and no one will be the wiser.

 Hopefully it should be intuitive at this point what needs to be done.
 However, we will now specifically spell out the requirements.
 We are dividing up the assignment into two milestones.
 The specific requirements for milestone one are as follows:

-- Maintain a secure database of other people you are following on twitter that are using your encrypted key system.
+- Maintain a secure database of other people you are following on Facebook that are using your encrypted key system.
 This entails: - Securely storing each user, their key, and their group assignment for you (using the SaveKeys function and any helper functions that you deign to write).
-Note that there is UI framework in the code that eliminates all of the display issues you only need to focus on the security/cryptography issues.
-You can find this UI framework in the code and under Settings on twitter. - Securely loading all of these things (using LoadKeys and whatever helper functions you choose) from a data store. - The database security can be a little thorny: obviously, if someone has taken over your browser, then they can get your keys and you are hosed.
+Note that there is UI framework in the code that eliminates all of the display issues-you only need to focus on the security/cryptography issues.
+You can find this UI framework in the code and under Settings on Facebook. - Securely loading all of these things (using LoadKeys and whatever helper functions you choose) from a data store. - The database security can be a little thorny: obviously, if someone has taken over your browser, then they can get your keys and you are hosed.
 Thus, our requirement for the database security is that any attacker who has access to all of your stored material must not be able to learn any significant information about any of your keys.
 This means that an attacker that sits down at a computer you were using after you have closed the browser cannot get your keys (which is awesome if you have to share a computer). - Maintain a secure database of your groups and their respective keys.
 Thus you must: - Securely store/load each of these with the other sensitive data mentioned above - Provide a function to generate keys for the user - Note that these keys need to be indistinguishable from random.
-Remember, calling a function in the javascript math library is not indistinguishable from random. - Build encryption and decryption functions that provide CPA security for tweets. - This should be straightforward enough, but note that you are required to build on top of the AES protocol provided in the script.
-Do not attempt to implement RSA or Diffie-Hellman or some other protocol - it will probably not be a secure implementation and will take you much longer than doing it this way. - Why CPA security?
-If someone can predict or influence your tweets, then this is a nice feature to have.
+Remember, calling a function in the javascript math library is not indistinguishable from random. - Build encryption and decryption functions that provide CPA security for messages. - This should be straightforward enough, but note that you are required to build on top of the AES protocol provided in the script.
+Do not attempt to implement RSA or Diffie-Hellman or some other protocol-it will probably not be a secure implementation and will take you much longer than doing it this way. - Why CPA security?
+If someone can predict or influence your messages, then this is a nice feature to have.